 Address: Piedmont Medical Center Trail Rock Hill, SC 29730, USA

 The Piedmont Medical Center Trail runs through the Riverwalk community and provides space for walking, jogging, or biking along the Catawba River.
 The trail is an easy paved path that runs 2.5 miles one way.

-Benches are provided periodically along the path and allow visitors to sit and enjoy their surroundings while they rest.
+Benches are provided periodically along the path, allowing visitors to sit and enjoy their surroundings while resting.
 Pets are welcome as long as they remain on a leash.

 20. Winthrop University

 Address: 701 Oakland Ave, Rock Hill, SC 29733, USA

 Founded in 1886, Winthrop University has a rich history of academic excellence.
 The beautiful campus is located not far from Downtown Rock Hill and features a variety of educational programs and degrees.

 The university is also home to the Winthrop Galleries, where exhibits feature local artists, faculty, and student art.
 Exhibits and events center around many different art and artistic expression styles and often include discussions with the artists themselves.

 The galleries are open to visitors Monday through Friday.
 Tours of the whole campus can also be scheduled by visiting the Winthrop University website.

 What are some of the best things to do in Rock Hill with kids?